antoniotejada/lessmostat/readme.md

 esptool.py erase_flash
 esptool.py --baud 460800 write_flash --flash_mode=dout --flash_size=detect 0 esp8266-1m-20210902-v1.17.bin
 ```
-- On the PC, start a serial terminal program (eg Putty) and connect to the esp8266 with 115200, 8 bits no parity 1 stop bit
+- On the PC, start a serial terminal program (eg Putty) and connect to the esp8266 with 115200, 8 bits, no parity, 1 stop bit
     - You should see the REPL prompt ">>>" if you press enter or when booting with the serial cable connected.
 - On the serial terminal, disable wifi access point mode
 ```python